-Some campus buildings are equipped with an "access control system" (card key access) where door contacts are electronically connected to the Public Safety Office.
-In conjunction with Information Technology Services Department, which processes the card access systems, the Public Safety Department is responsible for authorizing campus keys and access cards.
+The Public Safety Department is responsible for authorizing campus keys and access cards.
 All keys or access cards issued by the campus remain the property of Highline College.
-Prior to separation from the college or any other activity for which key or card access is granted, all such items must be returned.
+Prior to separation from college employment or any other activity for which key or card access is granted, all such items must be returned through the employee separation checklist process.

-Public Safety and Facilities staff members' work together to secure buildings after hours and ensure the alarms are in working order.
+Most campus buildings are equipped with an "access control system" (card key access) where door contacts are electronically connected to the Public Safety Office.
+Public Safety and Facilities staff members' work together to secure buildings after hours and ensure the doors and card readers are in working order.
 We encourage community members to promptly report any unlocked doors to the Public Safety Department at (206) 592-3218.